Mario Capecchi: Life

 Capecchi received his Bachelor of Science in chemistry and physics in 1961 from Antioch College in Ohio.
 Capecchi came to MIT as a graduate student intending to study physics and mathematics, but during the course of his studies, he became interested in molecular biology.
 His change of interest was driven by the preference of working with few scientists and conducting experiments that did not require the use of big machines.
 He subsequently transferred to Harvard to join the lab of James D. Watson, co-discoverer of the structure of DNA.
 Capecchi received his PhD in biophysics in 1967 from Harvard University, with his doctoral thesis completed under the tutelage of Watson.
 Capecchi was a Junior Fellow of the Society of Fellows at Harvard University from 1967 to 1969.
 In 1969 he became an assistant professor in the Department of Biochemistry at Harvard Medical School.
 He was promoted to associate professor in 1971.
 In 1973 he joined the faculty at the University of Utah.
 Since 1988 Capecchi has also been an investigator of the Howard Hughes Medical Institute.
 He is a member of the National Academy of Sciences.
 He has given a talk for Duke University's Program in Genetics and Genomics as part of their Distinguished Lecturer Series.
 He was the speaker for the 2010 Racker Lectures in Biology & Medicine and Cornell Distinguished Lecture in Cell and Molecular Biology at Cornell University.
 He is a member of the Italy-USA Foundation.
 After the Nobel committee publicly announced that Capecchi was awarded the Nobel prize, an Austrian woman named Marlene Bonelli claimed that Capecchi was her long-lost half-brother.

-In May 2008, Capecchi met with Bonelli, then 69, in northern Italy, and confirmed that she was his sister.
+In May 2008, Capecchi met Bonelli, then 69, in Northern Italy, and confirmed that she was his sister.

 Knockout mice

 Capecchi was awarded the Nobel prize for creating a knockout mouse.
 This is a mouse, created by genetic engineering and in vitro fertilization, in which a particular gene has been turned off.
 For this work, Capecchi was awarded the 2007 Nobel prize for medicine or physiology, along with Martin Evans and Oliver Smithies, who also contributed.
 Capecchi has also pursued a systematic analysis of the mouse Hox gene family.
 This gene family plays a key role in the control of embryonic development in all multicellular animals.
 They determine the placement of cellular development in the proper order along the axis of the body from head to toe.